jonathaneunice/intspan/docs/intspanlist.rst

 are more problematic. ``append`` and ``extend`` work to maintain a "set-ish," no-repeats nature--by discarding any additions that are already in the container.
-Whatever was seen first is considered to be in its "right" position. ``insert`` and other ``list`` update methods, however, provide no such promises.
+Whatever was seen first is considered to be in its "right" position.

-Indeed, it's not entirely clear what update behavior *should be*, given the use case.
+Addition and subtraction are supported, but as in-order operations.
+``a + b`` implies all the elements of ``b`` would come after all the elements of ``a``, for example.

+``insert`` and other ``list`` update methods, however, aren't supported because it's unclear where in the ``intspanlist`` they should update.
 If a duplicate is appended or inserted somewhere, should an exception be raised?
-Should the code silently refuse to add items already seen?
+Should the code silently refuse to add items aßlready seen?
 Or something else?
 Maybe even duplicates should be allowed?
 Silent denial is the current default, which is compatible with set behavior and ``intspan``; whether that's the "right" or best choice for a fully ordered variant is unclear.
 (If you have thoughts on this or relevant use cases to discuss, open an issue on Bitbucket or ping the author.)

 Symbolic Rest
 -------------